 Chapter 4 is given emphasis on the education of educators.
 Basic knowledge an educator must hold to educate people.
-Such basic knowledge include: Artificial Neural networks to understand how neurons work, Human brain as a neuron based structure to help developing and maintaining an optimum constructive performance, Biological structures, Mathematics as the best tool of mind, Statistics to understand the rules in harmony with Nature and to establish specifications in terms of variance limits, Computer programming to educate people on being creators, Mind programming to help people avoid destructive attacks, Justice as the chief virtue containing all other virtues, Agriculture to help people control their food quality and increase their freedom by having less dependencies, Energy aspects to protect the natural environment.
+Such basic knowledge include: Artificial Neural networks to understand how neurons work, Human brain as a neuron based structure to help developing optimum constructive performance, Biological structures, Mathematics as the best tool of mind, Statistics to understand the Nature rules on specification and variance, Computer programming to educate people on being creators, Mind programming to help people avoid such attacks, Justice as the chief virtue containing all other virtues, Agriculture to help people control their food quality and increase their freedom by having less dependencies, Energy aspects to protect the natural environment.

-Chapter 5 is analyzing the constructive and destructive activities of the human mind and their consequences, especially if they are against the rules in Nature and destroy the harmony with Nature.
+Chapter 5 is analyzing the constructive and destructive activities of the human mind and their consequences, especially if they are against the Nature rules.
 It is given a taste of cosmogony as an effort for constructive exploration of the Universe and the current globalization process as a destructive activity of the human mind.